 - Mild fever and chills

-It is important to keep in mind that while bronchitis itself is not contagious, the viruses and bacteria that cause it can be.
-Our friendly and knowledgeable staff at Urgentology Care will evaluate and diagnose you in a timely manner, coming up with a treatment plan that works for your specific needs.
+Keep in mind that while bronchitis itself is not contagious, the viruses and bacteria that cause it can be.
+Our friendly and knowledgeable staff at Urgentology Care will evaluate and diagnose you in a timely manner, creating a treatment plan that works for your specific needs.

 Call (817) 799-7273 or walk into your nearest Urgentology Care clinic for treatment today!
-We can help you with bronchitis treatment in Arlington.
+We can help you with bronchitis treatment in Arlington or Colleyville.

-While acute bronchitis does usually go away without treatment on its own, you may need to seek medical treatment if symptoms worsen or prolong.
+While acute bronchitis usually goes away without treatment on its own, you may need to seek medical treatment if symptoms worsen or are prolonged.

 If you are experiencing the following, please come into our urgent care clinic today: